digitallyinduced/ihp/Guide/hsx.markdown

     [hsx|Hello {x}!|]
 ```

-**If the variable is another hsx expression, a blaze html element, a text or string**: it is just included as you would expect.
+**If the variable is another HSX expression, a blaze HTML element, a text or string**: it is just included as you would expect.

 **If the variable is any other custom Haskell data structure**: it will first be converted to a string representation by calling `show` on it.
 You can add a custom `ToHtml` (import it from `IHP.HtmlSupport.ToHtml`) instance, to customize rendering a data structure.